BryanTorez/SOAR-EDR-Part-3/README.md

 <br />
 <br />
 <br />
   Starting from respond.
 I'll just select all of this and cut it, and then I'll paste it inside the respond block.
 Now we don't actually need the respond here, so I'll just go ahead and remove it.
-Remember that respond is just telling us that, "Hey this is the response portion".
-Similar to detect, we don't need it so we'll remove it and expand this.
-There you go.
 <br />
 <br />
 <img src="https://snipboard.io/x2Rosq.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>